danielbodnar/awesome-stars/README.md

 ## typescript

+- [egoist/rollup-plugin-esbuild](https://github.com/egoist/rollup-plugin-esbuild) - Use ESBuild with Rollup to transform ESNext and TypeScript code.
+- [mnahkies/openapi-code-generator](https://github.com/mnahkies/openapi-code-generator) - A code generation tool for openapi 3 / 3.1 specifications written in typescript, primarily aimed at generating typescript clients and server stubs.
+Other target languages may be added in future.
+- [aurelia/cli](https://github.com/aurelia/cli) - The Aurelia 1 command line tool.
+Use the CLI to create projects, scaffold components, and bundle your app for release.
+- [lmstudio-ai/lms](https://github.com/lmstudio-ai/lms) - LM Studio CLI.
+Written in TypeScript/Node
+- [ptkdev-boilerplate/node-cli-boilerplate](https://github.com/ptkdev-boilerplate/node-cli-boilerplate) - 🪓 Create node cli with this user friendly boilerplate
+- [ernesto-oss/cardinal](https://github.com/ernesto-oss/cardinal) - Cardinal is a CLI tool that helps you quickstart a full-stack monorepo project.
+You choose the parts you want, we put it together.
+- [mmkal/trpc-cli](https://github.com/mmkal/trpc-cli) - Turn a tRPC router into a type-safe, fully-functional, documented CLI
+- [badrap/valita](https://github.com/badrap/valita) - A typesafe validation & parsing library for TypeScript.
 - [Effect-TS/effect](https://github.com/Effect-TS/effect) - An ecosystem of tools to build robust applications in TypeScript.
 - [kaleidawave/ezno](https://github.com/kaleidawave/ezno) - A JavaScript compiler and TypeScript checker written in Rust with a focus on static analysis and runtime performance
 - [tommy351/kubernetes-models-ts](https://github.com/tommy351/kubernetes-models-ts) - Kubernetes models in TypeScript.